vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 <b>Please do not message us asking if there is practice.
 There is ALWAYS practice unless we announce cancellation.
 See "Closures & Updates" section below.</b>

 ## 💰 Pricing
-Trial: $15 first time
+Trial: $20 first time

-Drop-in each time: $20 per practice, $15 for discount group*
+Drop-in each time: $25 per practice, $20 for discount group*

-Monthly: $70/month (one practice per week), $60/month discount group*
+4-Practice Pack: $72 for a punch card containing 4 practices ($18/practice), must be used up within 6 weeks

 *_students, teachers, primary caretakers, active military, healthcare workers, ages 50+_